SovereignCloudStack/k8s-template/README.md

 ## Repository content

-This repository is intended to include all relevant configuration and Kubernetes manifests for the deployment of some application inside SCS.
+This repository is intended to include all relevant configuration and Kubernetes manifests for the deployment of some applications inside SCS.

 ## Repository layout